Request Consult

 A disposition refers not only to a sale but also to any other type of transaction such as a liquidation, gift, exchange, or other transfers of the property.
 Real property includes any U.S. real estate, including vacation property, disposed of by any U.S. non-residents.

-1 Determine Your Wittholding Rate & Capital Gain or Loss
+1 Determine Your Withholding Rate & Capital Gain or Loss

 The default withholding rate is 15% of the capital gain, but in certain cases, you may qualify for an exemption or reduction of this rate.